-Competition and Consumer Protection (Amendment) [No. of] 2023 9 (b) compromises the standards of honesty and good faith which an enterprise can reasonably be expected to meet; - (c) is unconscionable; or 5 (d) places pressure on consumers by use ofharassment or coercion.
-18. Section 46 of the principal Act is amended- Amendmen ıt (a) by the deletion of subsection (2) and the substitution therefor of the following: of section 46 10 (2) A person who, or an enterprise which, contravenes subsection (1) is liable to pay the Commission- (a) in the case of a person, a penalty not exceeding one hundred and fifty thousand penalty units; or 15 (b) in the case of an enterprise, a penalty not exceeding ten percent of the enterprise's annual turnover.
-20 (3) A person who, or an enterprise which, contravenes subsection (1) shall, in addition to a penalty under subsection (2), refund the consumer the price paid for the goods or services or replace the goods or perform the service to a reasonable standard.
-19. The principal Act is amended by the repeal of section 47 and the substitution therefor of the following: Repeal and replacement of section 47 25 47.
-(1) A person or an enterprise shall not make a-(a) false representation that- False or misleading representation าร (i) goods are of a particular standard, quality, value, grade, composition, style or model or have a particular history or previous use; -1 30 (ii) services are of a particular standard, quality, value or grade; (iii) any goods are new; (iv) a particular person has agreed to acquire goods or services; or 35 (v) goods or services have sponsorship, approval, affiliation, performance characteristics, accessories, uses or benefits that they do not have; or B. 10, 202.
-3
+- (b) compromises the standards of honesty and good faith which an enterprise can reasonably be expected to meet; - (c) is unconscionable; or - (d) places pressure on consumers by use of harassment or coercion. - 18.
+Section 46 of the principal Act is amended-

+- (a) by the deletion of subsection (2) and the substitution therefor of the following: - (2) A person who, or an enterprise which, contravenes subsection (1) is liable to pay the Commission- - (a) in the case of a person, a penalty not exceeding one hundred and fifty thousand penalty units; or - (b) in the case of an enterprise, a penalty not exceeding ten percent of the enterprise's annual turnover; and - (b) by the insertion of the following new subsetion immediately after subsection (2): - (3) A person who, or an enterprise which, contravenes subsection (1) shall, in addition to a penalty under subsection (2), refund the consumer the price paid for the goods or services or replace the goods or perform the service to a reasonable standard. - 19.
+The principal Act is amended by the repeal of section 47 and the substitution therefor of the following:

+- 47. (1) A person or an enterprise shall not make a- - (a) false representation that- - (i) goods are of a particular standard, quality, value, grade, composition, style or model or have a particular history or previous use; - (ii) services are of a particular standard, quality, value or grade; - (iii) any goods are new; - (iv) a particular person has agreed to acquire goods or services; or - (v) goods or services have sponsorship, approval, affiliation, performance characteristics, accessories, uses or benefits that they do not have; or of section 47